 Practitioners of various therapy systems would regularly be spellbound with their techniques and the creators of the systems.
 Cult-like organizations were sometimes created by such persons, and the leaders would often behave childishly, abusing their position in a variety of ways.
 It was more than obvious that this was not about true knowledge but hype, mystery, and spiritual Hollywood.
 Although hype can be “good for business,” the reality is one thing and selling fog is another.
 I also liked shortcuts and fast effects, and I've never been a masochist to torture myself with too much hard work and complicated methodologies.
 But the quest for real causal therapy has led me exactly where it should – to the creation of a precise methodology that respects all the relevant elements of the problem structure.
 The therapy system that I practice nowadays is not the fastest or the simplest one, but not the most complicated either.
 Some parts of it are more complex than most people would like them to be, but some are also simpler than most people would like them to be.
 That’s why I label my causal methodology the “correct one” because it respects all the necessary steps that enable the thorough dissolution of the problem.

 In my search for adequate healing methodology, one thing became crystal clear to me – we all (occasionally) need therapy.
 Although there are people who think that no therapy is necessary, I consider them wrong.
 We do need it, but not just any kind of therapy.
 Practitioners of meditation and methods that enable the expansion of consciousness are sometimes convinced that for the personal and spiritual development nothing is required except the awareness.
 Usually, it is about beginners who discover some meditation techniques and are delighted with them, so they immediately conclude that this is the only thing they need.
 Not true, best proven by my example – only when I became hyper-aware (enlightened) I realized how much I needed therapy.
 Artists, by drawing on their talents, also feel that no therapy is needed or that “art is their therapy.”
-The same goes with practitioners of different kinds of body arts and skills, from Yoga to Tai Chi, or some other form of bodywork and bioenergy cultivation.
+The same goes for practitioners of different kinds of body arts and skills, from Yoga to Tai Chi, or some other form of bodywork and bioenergy cultivation.
 Not true again – artists need therapy as well because it is not always possible to cure some illness or to relieve some emotional problem only through creative work.

 THE DEFINITION OF CAUSAL THERAPY

 Before we go any further, it would be helpful to define what therapy is all about.
 My definition reads – therapy is the process of returning to the original, natural, healthy state – of the body, the mind, and the spirit.
 Therapy should allow for a return to the “norm” or the original design.
 Of course, we will have to define “normal” first, and I will do that soon.
 But until then, isn’t it obvious that it is best to function normally and optimally?
 A healthy person can have countless goals, but the sick has only one – to become healthy again.
 For as long as someone is ill, they cannot function “norm”-ally, let alone engage in life’s best experiences.
 Once there is no unnecessary pressure, inflammation, deformation or pathological processes in the body, then we “feel good.”
-The same goes with our mental health – once there are no negative thoughts and emotions that burden us with their pressure, we feel “ok.”
+The same goes for our mental health – once there are no negative thoughts and emotions that burden us with their pressure, we feel “ok.”
 We usually take this “ok” state for granted and don’t think of it as special.
 However, when we get sick, either physically or mentally, we quickly become aware that a healthy state is everything but “nothing special.”
 In the world we live in, health is an extra special blessing.

 So what would be the definition of true causal therapy?
 Besides knowing what the real causes are, its aim is a complete transformation of the problem structure, its full dissolution with lasting and stable positive consequences.
-To reach this ideal, we need to respect the general structure of human mind and know that each problem consists of the symptoms, the cause, and the source.
+To reach this ideal, we need to respect the general structure of the human mind and know that each problem consists of the symptoms, the cause, and the source.
 Symptoms are contents of the conscious mind, causes of the unconscious, and source of the superconscious mind.
 Therefore the right way to deal with a problem is to go step by step through all its basic elements and dissolve the symptoms first, then the causal structure and finally its source.

 As evident from the definition of therapy, deviation from the norm is not reserved only for the physical aspect of our existence – it also touches the more subtle dimensions of our being.
 Humans have energy bodies, and hence these bodies can also deviate from the norm, or deform, or become filled with destructive content.
 For this reason, it is not enough to deal with physical therapy only when treating physical problems.
 The physical body reflects events in the energy bodies, so in 99% of the cases, the healing of the physical body necessarily involves some energy work.
 And as the energy events are identical to the psycho-spiritual states, a proper form of psychotherapy is necessary for treating the body.
 Since problems have this kind of structure, I call causal therapy a psycho-energy-spiritual therapy because it works on all three aspects simultaneously.